 Now, to save money, every service is now considered non-vital and as such, you can now charge whatever you want.
 Soooooooo......MONEY FIGHT!!!!!

-Regional health authorities and Alberta Health and Wellness will collectively plan for the delivery of health services and the establishment of shared service networks throughout the province.
-Building on the successful implementation of the heart institute and the bone and joint institutes, Alberta will continue to support the establishment of such institutes so as to combine leading edge research with advanced clinical care.
+4. Strengthening Inter-regional Collaboration Regional health authorities and Alberta Health and Wellness will collectively plan for the delivery of health services and the establishment of shared service networks throughout the province.
+Building on the successful implementation of the heart institute and the bone and joint institutes,

 So......I guess that means that it is business as usual

-The collective planning process between regional health authorities and Alberta Health and Wellness will include options for changing the role of urban and rural hospitals so as to provide better and more responsive service to Albertans.
+5. Reshaping the Role of Hospitals The collective planning process between regional health authorities and Alberta Health and Wellness will include options for changing the role of urban and rural hospitals so as to provide better and more responsive service to Albertans.
 Changes may include shifting some day surgery and ambulatory care services to community settings, delivering more services through private surgical facilities, linking some rural hospitals to urban hospitals for the provision of less complicated acute or follow-up care and converting small rural hospitals to centres of multi-disciplinary primary care.
 If necessary, regulatory changes will be made.

-"Heart surgeries cost less in Wetaskiwin" (Warning: must live in Alberta to get this joke)
+"Heart surgeries cost less in Wetaskiwin" (Warning: must live in

-6. Establishing Parameters for Publicly Funded Health Services
+6. Establishing Parameters for Publicly Funded Health Services Public funding will still be used for the essential kinds of health services.

-Alberta will closely examine how various alternative funding models for health related benefits and services, such as prescription drugs, continuing care, dental care, allied (nonphysician) health services and non-emergency acute care services, would work in this province.
+7. Creating Long-Term Sustainability and Flexible Funding Options Alberta will closely examine how various alternative funding models for health related benefits and services, such as prescription drugs, continuing care, dental care, allied (nonphysician) health services and non-emergency acute care services, would work in this province.
 Appropriate legislative changes will be introduced to ensure long-term sustainability and flexible funding options.

 Still tying into the privatization of health care.
 Now you can get an estimate on how much it would cost to get heart surgery.
 So in summary....Hi Doctor Nick!!